Skip links

 • Asynchronously: the execution request immediately returns a Job ID.

 In the case of Network Workflows and Orchestration Workflows, they always run asynchronously.
-In the case of Serverless Functions, always synchronously.

 You must provide the Automation ID of the automation to execute.
 To obtain it navigate to the automation in MAT Framework and copy its ID from the Dashboard.